mesosphere/dcos-docs-site/pages/1.13/deploying-services/marathon-on-marathon/advanced/index.md

 ---
 layout: layout.pug
-navigationTitle:  Deploying Services using a Custom Marathon with Security Features
+navigationTitle: Custom Marathon with Security Features
-title: Deploying Services using a Custom Marathon with Security Features
+title: Custom Marathon with Security Features
 menuWeight: 40
 excerpt: Using an advanced, non-native instance of Marathon
 enterprise: true
 ---

 This topic describes how to deploy a non-native instance of Marathon (Marathon on Marathon) with isolated roles, reservations, quotas, and security features.
 The advanced non-native Marathon procedure should only be used if you require [secrets](/1.13/security/ent/secrets/) or fine-grain ACLs.
 Otherwise, use the [basic procedure](/1.13/deploying-services/marathon-on-marathon/basic/).